This post contains affiliate links. Read the full disclosure here.

 Can A Car Be Towed With The Wheels Turned – Conclusion

-The conditions of towing also vary such as it affect whether the wheels are locked or not, and also whether the wheels are turned or not.
+The conditions of towing also vary such as it affects whether the wheels are locked or not, and also whether the wheels are turned or not.

 It is also important to consider whether you are towing either up or down a hill as well as the towing capacity of the truck used for the purpose.